AARON JOHN BARLOW

 Senior Fulbright Lecturer in American Literature, University of Ouagadougou, Burkina Faso, West Africa, 1985-1987.

 Adjunct Professor at Brooklyn College, Catholic University of America, George Washington University, Long Island University, New York City College of Technology, Pratt Institute and Southeastern University at various times from 1990 until 2004.

-Significant earlier activities include teaching at a Quaker boarding school (Psychology and Graphic Arts); working in garages, a parts department and as an automobile salesperson; handling inventory control and domestic purchasing; writing for various publications; printing a number of books using a letterpress; working as a hot-type printer; learning offset printing technology and darkroom skills; and exhibiting my own photography.
+Significant earlier activities include teaching at a Quaker boarding school (Psychology and Graphic Arts); handling inventory control and domestic purchasing for an import house; writing/editing for various publications; printing books of poetry using letterpress technology; working as a letterpress printer; and developing, printing and exhibiting my own photography.

 The Depression Era: A Historical Exploration of Literature.
 Santa Barbara, CA: Greenwood Press, 2016.

-The Cult of Individualism.
+The Cult of Individualism: A History of an Enduring American Myth.
 Santa Barbara, CA: Praeger Publishers, 2013.